k8ssandra/k8ssandra/docs/content/en/install/local/_index.md

 The K8ssandra helm charts make installation a snap.
 You can override chart configurations during installation as necessary if you're an advanced user, or make changes after a default installation using `helm upgrade` at a later time.

-K8ssandra 1.3.0 and later can install the following versions of Apache Cassandra:
+K8ssandra 1.3.0 can install the following versions of Apache Cassandra:

 * 3.11.7
 * 3.11.8